Almaden, Queensland: Education

 There are no schools in Almaden.
 The nearest government primary school is Chillagoe State School in neighbouring Chillagoe to the north-west.
-The nearest secondary school is Dimbulah State School (to Year 10) in Dimbulah to the north-west.
+The nearest government secondary school is Dimbulah State School (to Year 10) in Dimbulah to the north-west.
 For secondary education to Year 12, the options are distance education and boarding schools.

 Attractions

 The town is an overnight stop for the Savannahlander which operates twice weekly between Cairns and Forsayth.